gjbex/Scientific-C-plus-plus/source-code/Modularity/NamespaceParticles/README.md

 # NamespaceParticles

-Example of using a namespace.
+Example of defining and using a namespace.

 # What is it?